Norman Lear: 2000–2023

 In 2003, Lear appeared on South Park during the "I'm a Little Bit Country" episode, providing the voice of Benjamin Franklin.
 He also served as a consultant on the episodes "I'm a Little Bit Country" and "Cancelled".
-Lear has attended a South Park writers' retreat, and was the officiant at co-creator Trey Parker's wedding.
+He attended a South Park writers' retreat, with some of his ideas making it onto South Park, and was the officiant at co-creator Trey Parker's wedding.
+South Park served as a bond between Lear and his son Benjamin, who was not familiar with his more known work from the 1970s.